JoBess7/iGEM-Team-ULaval-2021/README.md

 ## Team ULaval's Contribution
 In 2021, Laval University took part in the competition.
 Our team tackled a very important issue for maple syrup producers: **ropy syrup**.
 In short, when maple syrup comes in contact with bacteria, it creates ropy syrup, a type of maple syrup which cannot be sold.
 The team developped a treatment to put into the barrels of ropy syrup to make it usable again for producers.

+I was charged with creating the website for the team, which essentially consists of 17 different URLs.
+It was built under 3 weeks.
+Make sure to check it out here: https://2021.igem.org/Team:ULaval.

 ![](/src/assets/igem_main.png "")